-Charlemagne's strategy of winning over to his side the pagan tribes on the borders of his Kingdom was to civilize the closest people first by assimilating them to his Principled Christian doctrine and recruit them to fight against the next layer of pagan population living beyond their borders.
+Charlemagne's strategy of winning over to his side the pagan tribes on the borders of his Kingdom was to civilize the closest people first by assimilating them to his principled Christian doctrine, and recruit them to fight against the next layer of pagan population living beyond their borders.
 For example, he used the Franks and the Alemans to civilize the Saxons; then, he organized the Eastern Franks and the Thuringians to civilize the Bavarians, and the Lombards to civilize the Greeks.
 Later, he used the Provencauxs, the Septimanians, and Bourguignons to keep the Arabs from spilling over from Spain.
 Similarly, he used the Franks and the Saxons to civilize the Slavs in the same manner that he used the Lombards and the Bavarians to civilize the Avars.
+The whole process was a continuous fight for proportionality between reason and power.

-Charlemagne would not normally use more than about 5,000 soldiers for each conquest and he provided the same number of personnel to service the troops.
-Therefore, 10,000 people was the maximum that Charlemagne would mobilize for any major military expedition that was always mobilized in the spring.
+Charlemagne had no permanent army, but service was obligatory for everyone, except for the clergy.
+He would put an army together within a month; only when he needed to wage war, and he would not normally use more than about 5,000 soldiers for each conquest, adding about the same number of personnel to service the troops.
+Therefore, 10,000 people were the maximum that Charlemagne would mobilize from any region, at any given time.
+There were never more than one military expedition at a time, and every expedition was always mobilized in the spring.
 It was Charlemagne who decided when and where a war was going to take place, not his opponent.
-Thus, he was able to consolidate his entire domain and have it protected by trustworthy allies who could move quickly at the lowest possible cost to protect their own borders without having to raise a large army of Franks from his western headquarters of Aachen.
+He would have his entire army mounted on horseback, marching along both banks of rivers, with his ordinance floating between them.
+There was no infantry.
+Thus, he was able to survey every people living along those banks all the way to the Sea, and demand from them obedience through reliable local leaders who would interpret his capitulary marching orders.
+In this manner, he was able to consolidate his entire domain, and have it protected by trustworthy allies who could move quickly at the lowest possible cost to protect their own borders, using the same method of outreach in depth, and without having to raise a large and costly army of Franks from his western headquarters of Aachen.